COMP SCI 7098 - Master of Computing & Innovation Project

 General Course Information

-Course Code COMP SCI 7098 Course Master of Computing & Innovation Project Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 9 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Course Description This course offers an introduction to the development and management of large software projects.
+Course Code COMP SCI 7098 Course Master of Computing & Innovation Project Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 9 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Course Description This course offers an introduction to the development and management of large software projects.
 Topics covered in this course include the application of: software specification, risk analysis, project management, quality assurance and the study of ethical considerations.

 Course Coordinator: Dr Amali WeerasingheLecturer